Raykajal/LGMVIP-Web/README.md

 # LGMVIP-Web
- Created this web application using create-reactt app.
+ Created this web application using create-react app.